aloshai/invite-manager/README.md

 # Information
-This indicates who joined your bot server.
-How many people the person who brought the member brought, how much they brought in total, how much of it came out, etc. it records and displays situations.
-You need an invitation race?
-Is perfect for you!
+This bot will show who invited who.
+It's recording and showing the total count of invitations of an user, how many of them left, etc. Do you need an invitation competition?
+Just for you!

 ## Contains
 - [x] Bonus Command